Try RevDeBug in action for free. Jump into our interactive demo >

 For example, DevOps acknowledges the inability of test environments to exactly replicate production environments.
 It is why, even using Waterfall development methodologies, you can never entirely remove the risk of production failure.
 The right tools can make a big difference, but you always need in production observability.

 DevOps seeks to harness that uncertainty and transform it into innovation, gathering real-world insights from the production environment and feed those back into incrementally improved builds.
 This strategy is a key component driving the high-velocity release cycles and small change.
-The constant feedback loop is what sets DevOps apart.

 True observability tools that allow root-cause error fixes